CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![](https://github.com/Divyasri199/AIW-Security-Immersion/blob/main/Labs/Images/securescor.png?raw=true)

-3. On the Security Center | Secure Score page, review your current **Overall Secure Score**.
+3. On the Microsoft Defender for Cloud | Secure Score page, review your current **Overall Secure Score**.

    > ⭐ Notice: <br>
    > The score is shown as a percentage value, you can also see the points based on which the score is calculated, next to the percentage.
 See the following example: